gertingold/tools4scicomp/manuscript/git.rst

 moment of time, the server contains a definite set of files, i.e. a revision which is numbered sequentially as indicated in the right part of :numref:`cvcs`.
 From one revision to the next, files can change or remain unchanged and files can be added or removed.
-The prize to pay for this simple sequential history is that an internet connection and a working server is needed in order to create a new revision.
+The price to pay for this simple sequential history is that an internet connection and a working server is needed in order to create a new revision.
 A developer cannot create new revisions of the code while working off-line, an important drawback of centralized version control